![]() |

 a) Plan approval shall be obtained from the Department or local authority prior to beginning any construction of a new private sewage disposal system.
 A new private sewage disposal system shall consist of, but not necessarily be limited to, the following:

 1) A system where a septic tank is replaced or where a major component of the system is removed or added.
-Examples of major components would be the replacement or addition of an aeration unit, recirculating sand filter, sand filter, seepage pit, seepage bed or waste stabilization pond
+Examples of major components would be the replacement or addition of an aeration unit, re-circulating sand filter, sand filter, seepage pit, seepage bed or waste stabilization pond.

-2) A system where the size of the absorption field is increased in size by 25% or more or where 25% or more of the existing absorption field is removed and replaced with new piping and backfill material.
+2) A system where the size of the absorption field is increased by 25% or more or where 25% or more of the existing absorption field is removed and replaced with new piping and backfill material.

 2) Number of bedrooms or design volume.